geigea84/code-quiz/README.md

 Thoughts while building:
 HTML use br if need be, emphasize using CSS first

+Sat Office Hours

+second page for high scores?

+array object
+title
+choices
+answer

+make function to check answer, button click to bring up next one

+nextQuestion function
+iterator + array index id # (array++)
+-increment the array

+trick to project: manage your array index

+switch for each question boolean if "correct answer" return true, else return false and subtract time -both move on to next question (array++)

 // # 04 Web APIs: Code Quiz
 // As you proceed in your career as a web developer, you will probably be asked to complete a coding assessment, which is typically a combination of multiple - choice questions and interactive challenges.Build a timed code quiz with multiple - choice questions.This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.